Making Their List

 Incorrect hyperlink still embedded in the Portland Police Bureau list of attorneys.

-In that same statement given to Detective Myers, M.S.G. also detailed how Lehman accompanied him to Deveny’s office, where he signed a retainer agreement authorizing Deveny to represent him for “any claims of injury, death, or property damage” against “all responsible parties” arising from the alleged incident of sexual abuse.
-For her work, Deveny was to receive one third of any amount that she collected for M.S.G.
+There is no mention of a parent or guardian accompanying M.S.G. to the lawyer’s office that day, yet Lehman encouraged him to sign a contract authorizing Deveny to represent him for “any claims of injury, death, or property damage” against “all responsible parties” arising from the alleged incident of sexual abuse.
+For her work, Deveny was to receive one third of any amount that she collected on M.S.G.’s behalf.

 ¹ The transcript was attached to a declaration filed in the criminal case brought against Bean’s former attorney, Derek Ashton.
 See Lane County Circuit Court case 19CR71031.